Trade directory · Columbus metro · Ohio

 Licensing Requirements

-Ohio requires Electrical Contractor License through Ohio Department of Commerce Division of Industrial Compliance and Labor.
-Must pass business and law exam, financial responsibility exam, and trade exam.
-Master electrician must have 12,000 hours experience and pass master exam.
-License renewal every 3 years with continuing education requirements.
+Ohio requires Electrical Contractor License through Ohio Department of Commerce.
+Must pass business and law exam, maintain $25,000 surety bond, show 4 years experience or employ licensed electrician.
+Individual electricians need state electrical license with apprenticeship completion and exam.
+Licenses renew every 3 years with continuing education requirements.

 §2